nsmsn/dotcom/src/slash/now.md

 - working with an awesome digital experience team.
 - raising a preschooler with [Eleanor](https://eleanoraldrich.com).
-- contemplating some winter side projects. ⛄️
+- contemplating a couple winter side projects. ⛄️

 &nbsp;